NIT Kurukshetra to Host First-Ever Global Alumni Day: A Historic Homecoming of 40,000 Graduates - www.lokmattimes.com

 NIT Kurukshetra to Host First-Ever Global Alumni Day: A Historic Homecoming of 40,000 Graduates

-PNN Kurukshetra (Haryana) [India], December 16: For the first time in its 62-year journey, the National Institute of Technology ...
+Kurukshetra (Haryana) [India], December 16: For the first time in its 62-year journey, the National Institute of Technology (NIT) ...

 Kurukshetra (Haryana) [India], December 16: For the first time in its 62-year journey, the National Institute of Technology (NIT) Kurukshetra, an Institute of National Importance, will host its first-ever Global Alumni Day on December 20, 2025.
 The mega event is expected to welcome nearly 500 distinguished alumni from world-renowned companies and esteemed government services.